-But that doesn't mean you're doomed to a constant loop of "Let It Go," however.
-These pop songs are are appropriate for all ages.
+Still, we're not totally doomed to listen to a constant loop of "You're Welcome" (uh, I mean, thanks, Dwayne Johnson?)
+These pop songs are appropriate for all ages.

-Everyone's going crazy for JT's latest 2016 hit because it really is that good (just give it a listen if you don't believe us).
-Parents are jamming to it, and kids love it too — which makes sense since it was created for the upcoming DreamWorks Trolls movie.
+Everyone loves JT's 2016 hit because it really is that good (just give it a listen if you don't believe us).
+Parents are jamming to it, and kids love it too — which makes sense since it was created for the DreamWorks Trolls movie.

 Just a few years before JT, Pharrell dropped a similar crossover hit that you'd never guess came from a kids' movie.
 "Happy," from Despicable Me 2, was so popular that it was even nominated for an Oscar in 2014.